elizayounger/GuessTheSongGame/README.md

     ```bash
     exit
+    ```

 ## How To Play

 1. Click start to proceed
-2. The player will be presented with 5 short clips from hit songs
+2. The player will be presented with 5 short clips from hit songs.
 3. Along with each clip will be displayed the song's title.
-3. The player must select the song's artist, to whom they believe the songs belongs from a list of four options.
+4. The player must select the song's artist, to whom they believe the song belongs, from a list of four options.
-4. A correct answer is worth 10 points.
+5. A correct answer is worth 10 points.
 The player's score will be calculated and displayed at the end of the round.

 ## Authors